godotengine/godot-website/collections/_article/godot-40-gets-sdf-based-real-time-global-illumination.md

 ## Future

-Godot 4.0 keeps improving and we are fully commited to create an amazing game engine, that you can use with the same freedom as as if it was your own in-house tech.
+Godot 4.0 keeps improving and we are fully committed to create an amazing game engine, that you can use with the same freedom as as if it was your own in-house tech.
 If you are not yet, please [become our patron](https://www.patreon.com/godotengine) and help us improve Godot faster!